jeantessier/rails-tx-test/README.md

 This next example fails in the nested transaction, which rolls back everything, including the outer transaction.

-The following example will fail to even make it to the nested transaction.

 ```ruby
 ActiveRecord::Base.transaction do
   User.create! name: 'abc', age: 123